 But there was another team vying for his affections.
 Perhaps it was the stunning comeback from 2-1 down to thrash Sir Stanley Matthews’ Blackpool 4-2 in the 1948 FA Cup final, or the flair for which they were renowned, most likely it was the verve and vigour with which the youth team were beginning to send ripples through British football, but Manchester United appealed to him.
 Edwards was as much as anything a student of the game, and the nurturing environment of United grabbed him.
 With others circling, a late night dash by Murphy and coach Bert Whalley was required to obtain the signature of a man – and at this stage it is hard to call him a child – they’d been watching closely for four years.

-Settling in to the Manchester United family was easier said than done for Edwards.
+Settling into the Manchester United family was easier said than done for Edwards.
 Despite moving up to Manchester with his Birmingham and England schoolboys team-mate, goalkeeper Gordon Clayton, and being placed in a house with David Pegg, alongside whom he’d represented his country, the boisterous nature of the other youngsters overshadowed this shy Black Country 16-year-old.
 He mumbled his way through the introductions and sat in awe as his future youth team colleagues laughed and joked as if nothing mattered in the world.
-They had been on a pre-season tour of America when Edwards arrived in Manchester, whereas a trip to Blackpool with his former Worcester County coach George Meddings for a training course was the most exotic trip he’d ever made.
+They had been on a pre-season tour of America when Edwards arrived in Manchester, whereas a trip to Blackpool with his former Worcester County coach Gordon Meddings for a training course was the most exotic trip he’d ever made.

 His way of dealing with the change was to throw himself even more than usual into the training.
 His work ethic and utterly unquestioning acceptance of order was a delight for his coaches, and almost bemusing for his peers.
 Bill Inglis took sessions for the youth team, and a practice match after the physical training was a common way to round off the day’s work, although Bill would sometimes sneak off for a smoke.
 One time he told the players to do a few laps until he came back, and off they set, before returning to their traditional kick about.
 When Inglis returned half an hour later, he noticed the game was a player short.
 “Where’s Duncan?” he asked.
 As Edwards passed on what must have been his umpteenth lap, he simply replied: “You never told us to stop.”

-Busby was famous for never rushing his promising young stars into first team action before they were ready.
-Bobby Charlton had to wait three years after joining as a 15-year-old for his debut, but despite being only one year older, Edwards only waited till the end of his first season to make his first team debut.
+Busby was famous for never rushing his promising young stars into first-team action before they were ready.
+Bobby Charlton had to wait three years after joining as a 15-year-old for his debut, but despite being only one year older, Edwards only waited till the end of his first season to make his first-team debut.
 Setting the record as the youngest player to appear in the Football League at 16 years and 185 days old, he instantly fitted in to the first team, although he was made to wait a while for a regular slot.